• Skip to primary navigation

 • Gently fold in the cherries and chocolate chips to the batter.

-• Transfer the batter to the lined baking pan and bake the brownies for ~45 minutes, until the edges are set, but the middle is slightly underdone.
+• Transfer the batter to the lined baking pan and spread it into an even layer.
+Bake the brownies for approximately 45 minutes, until the edges are set, but the middle is slightly underdone.

 • Remove the brownies from the oven and let them cool completely before cutting them into pieces.
 Then enjoy!